 Prior to joining Bremer Whyte Brown & O’Meara, Ms. Golanics practiced in the areas of labor and employment law, family law, contract law, and commercial litigation.
 Ms. Golanics is actively involved in providing pro bono legal services to the community.
 Through LACSN, Ms. Golanics represents abused and neglected children who are placed in foster care and provides consultations as a part of the Federal, Small Business, Family, and Veteran Ask-A-Lawyer programs.
-For the past three years, Ms. Golanics has been honored by LACSN for providing over 100 hours of Pro Bono service per year.
+For the past four years, Ms. Golanics has been honored by LACSN for providing over 100 hours of Pro Bono service per year.

 June 2008: Enhancing Online Collaborative Argumentation through Question Elaboration, Journal of Computer Assisted Learning.

 Winter/Spring 2016: A Teaching Intervention that Increases Underserved College Students’ Success, Peer Review.